GMT-352/EcoSnap/README.md

 You can download EcoSnap from [Google Play](https://play.google.com/store/apps/details?id=com.ecosnap.app) freely.

-If you encounter an error in google play, download the apk file directly to your phone and install it.
+If you encounter an error in google play, download apk file directly to your phone and install it manually.
 [EcoSnap Apk](https://peer-review.hacettepe.edu.tr/ecosnap-photos/ecosnap.apk)

 How To Install APK Files On Android?